Reincarnation Case of Napoleon Bonaparte | Jack Welch: Born Leaders in Two Lifetimes

 Both men were slightly short of stature and had rather thin legs.
 Their hair lines were similar.
 Napoleon played a card game called whist; as a youngster, Welch played canasta with his mother.

-Physical Resemblance from One Lifetime to Another: A marked resemblance exists between Napoleon and Jack Welch.
+Physical Resemblance from One Lifetime to Another: There is a similarity in the facial architecture of Napoleon and Jack Welch.